ismaelestalayo/uMessenger/README.md

 </p>

 #Changelog:
+####1.3:
+- Probably last beta version, as I have already fixed most of the issues and it's stable.
+- Added a color for each username up to 6 users (then colors will be repeated, because of limits of the cmd).

 ####1.2:
 - Notification to all users when a new user joins.
 - Sending files between different networks should be working now.